ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 | AssocGrpCpuLimit | You are exceeding the Per-User CPU limit on a specific partition. | You must wait until jobs finish within a partition to free up resources to allow additional jobs to run. |
 | AssocGrpMemLimit | You are exceeding the Per-User Memory limit on a specific partition. | You must wait until jobs finish within a partition to free up resources to allow additional jobs to run. |
 | MaxSubmitJobLimit | You are trying to submit more than 5000 jobs.
 There is a 5000 job limit per-user for queued and running jobs. | Wait until some of your jobs finish, then you can continue submitting jobs. |

+This is only a small number of the most common reasons.
+For a full list please see Slurm's [Job Reason Codes](https://slurm.schedmd.com/job_reason_codes.html) page.
+If you are confused as to why you're getting a specific reason, please reach out to support.

 ### Advanced Jobs